 You know 'em, you love 'em, and you didn't know how to calculate them until you borrowed the calculation from

 These bad boys are 3D representations of audio signal over time.
-On the x-axis, you have time
+On the x-axis, you have time; on

-; and, represented in the third dimension by color, amplitude
+the y-axis, frequency; and, represented in the third dimension by color, amplitude.

 Those are all definitely physics words that I learned at one point and briefly re-learned for this project.